laurent-menten/Sqlite3PluginDemo/Plugins/Sqlite3/README.md

 This plugins is designed to expose the Sqlite3 API to blueprint and c++.
 It aims to provide an experience as seamless as possible to programmers with working knowledge of Sqlite.

-There are two separate modules:
+There are three separate modules:
-- Sqlite3: contains runtime code for accessing database.
+- Sqlite3: contains runtime code for accessing databases.
+- Sqlite3Tools: contains the custom blueprint nodes.
-- Sqlite3Editor: contains development code like custom blueprint node or data asset validation.
+- Sqlite3Editor: contains the editor and data asset validation code.

 The Sqlite3 module provide a game instance subsystem that manage the open databases.
 It also provides the SqliteDatabase and SqliteStatement classes.
 Database settings are stored in a custom DataAsset.

 ## Sqlite3 version
-This plugin contains the Sqlite amalgamation embedded into the Sqlite3 module.
+This plugin contains Sqlite code embedded into the Sqlite3 module.

 - Current Sqlite version is 3.46.0 (2024-05-23 13:25:27).
-- Current sqllog version is 2012 November 26.
+- Current sqllog extention version is 2012 November 26.

 ### How to update Sqlite3 amalgamation
 To change the version of Sqlite embedded in the plugin, you need to: